Wongje4/git-basic/README.md

 ## Practice Output
 1. Your repo url in Github
 2. Your answer for What is the difference between `add`, `commit`, and `push`?
+'add' : add a change in the working directory to the staging area 'commit' : capture a snapshot of the local repository's currently staged changes 'push' : push the local commits to GitHub